chumaky/datero-docs/docs/installation.md

 - Web application

 Currently, only the database engine is available as a public image.
-You could get it from [Docker Hub](https://hub.docker.com/r/chumaky/datero_engine).
+You could get it from [Docker Hub :octicons-tab-external-16:](https://hub.docker.com/r/chumaky/datero_engine){: target="_blank" rel="noopener noreferrer" }.

-Individual images for API and web application are part of the `Datero` managed service that is gonna to be available soon in a clouds like AWS, GCP, Azure, etc.
+Individual images for API and web application are part of the Datero Enterprise offering and are not available publicly.
+Datero free and enterprise options will be available soon in a clouds like AWS, GCP, Azure, etc.